endless-sky/endless-sky-wiki/CreatingShips.md

 * `"explode"`: an effect to create when the ship is dying, and the number of them to create.
 These effects are created randomly at an increasing rate until the ship finally explodes in one big explosion (e.g. `explode "small explosion" 10`).

-The "attributes" key should be followed by a list of ship attributes, which include:
+The "attributes" key should be followed by a list of ship attributes, ideally listed in the following order:

-* `"required crew"`: the number of crew members needed to operate the ship without anything failing.
+* `"category"`: the type of ship: "Transport", "Light Freighter", "Heavy Freighter", "Interceptor", "Light Warship", "Heavy Warship", "Fighter", or "Drone".

-* `"bunks"`: the maximum number of people on the ship, including crew and passengers.
+* `"cost"`: the cost of the ship, in credits.

-* `"drag"`: the maximum speed of the ship will be equal to "thrust" / "drag".

-* `"mass"`: the mass of the ship's chassis, without any outfits or cargo.
-The higher the mass, the more thrust is needed in order to turn or accelerate at a certain rate.

 * `"shields"`: maximum shield capacity.
 When a ship is hit, if it has any shields left they absorb the damage; otherwise the hull is damaged.
 Shields can recharge, whereas hulls generally can only be repaired when landing on a planet.

 * `"hull"`: maximum hull strength.
 A ship is disabled when either it is reduced to 10% hull, or to the minimum of 25% hull or 100.
 (That is, small ships are disabled at 25%, and large ones at 10%.)

+* `"required crew"`: the number of crew members needed to operate the ship without anything failing.

+* `"bunks"`: the maximum number of people on the ship, including crew and passengers.

+* `"mass"`: the mass of the ship's chassis, without any outfits or cargo.
+The higher the mass, the more thrust is needed in order to turn or accelerate at a certain rate.

+* `"drag"`: the maximum speed of the ship will be equal to "thrust" / "drag".

+* `"heat dissipation"`: how well this ship gets rid of excess heat.
+This should vary from .9 for tiny ships to .5 or less for large ships.
+For ships of a given size, it should be higher for ships with more exposed hull area or that might be expected to have higher quality construction, and lower for ships that ought to be plagued by overheating issues.

+* `"fuel capacity"`: the amount of fuel (one jump = 100) that this ship can carry.

 * `"cargo space"`: the amount of cargo that can be carried.

 * `"outfit space"`: the amount of outfits (weapons, generators, engines, etc.) that can be installed.

+* `"weapon capacity"`: the amount of outfit space that can be occupied by weapons.

 * `"engine capacity"`: the amount of that outfit space which is suitable for installing engines.
 Some ships have lots of engine capacity but not much weapon capacity, or vice versa.

-* `"weapon capacity"`: the amount of outfit space that can be occupied by weapons.

-* `"fuel capacity"`: the amount of fuel (one jump = 100) that this ship can carry.

-Outfits work by adding or subtracting to these same attributes.
+[Outfits](CreatingOutfits) work by adding or subtracting to these same attributes.
 The outfits list can be in any order, but for the sake of consistency its preferred order is roughly from "front to back" of the ship:

 * guns
 * turrets